danielheffley/Danheff/README.md

 # Danheff
-On my page, you will find a selection of different projects I've done relating to databases and data science.
+On my page you will find a selection of different projects I've done relating to databases and data science.
 More projects are on the way!